 We are hosting a series of ‘Conversations’ with artists, theologians from all faith backgrounds and those working within the cultural sector.
 I.e gallery and museum curators, composers, poets, writers etc. These recordings will be made available via Sound Cloud and will discuss creative practice, theological reflection and cultural & religious engagement within towns and cities.

-We are commissioning an annual artist residency that will result in a final piece of work or exhibition and an artist talk.
-The commissions will differ in practice each year I.e visual art, poetry, music, dance etc The selected artist will be partnered with a theologian to meet with 3 times for them both to theologically and creatively reflect on the chosen theme so that their practice and academic ideas will be broadened.
+We are commissioning an artist residency that will help develop our themes and conversations and result in a final piece of work or exhibition and an artist talk.
+The selected artist will be partnered with a theologian to meet with 3 times for them both to theologically and creatively reflect on the chosen theme so that their practice and academic ideas will be broadened.
 Our first artist is visual word artist Micah Purnell from Manchester.

 For more information on this project please contact Lesley Sutton – project co-ordinator and curator at email@example.com